LaKron17/NoriX1/README.md

 # Task manager

-**Task Manager** is a fullstack Task Management Application.
-Where people can register and login in their accounts.Then They can add, highlight,make as done and delete their tasks.
+**Task Manager** is a Fullstack Task Management Application, where people can register and login into their account.
+Users can perform add their daily tasks, color-highlight any task, after done they can mark a task as done.
+Also in the sidebar screen, they can see their done tasks.
-I did it as a Interview Task for a company called ***'Moontropy Private Limited'***

 ## Live
 **Video Demo:** https://youtu.be/4S5oi9WjbZE